quangshuynh/Quang-Personal-Website/README.md

-This was a personal resume website I made for fun in 2021.
+This was a personal resume website I made for fun in 2021 (it has a working navigation bar!!!).

 Languages: HTML, CSS, Javascript